Overview of the speciality

 To be eligible to enrol into the ACEM PEM Training Program, you must be:

-• Registered as a Training Stage 2, Training Stage 3, or Training Stage 4 FACEM Training Program trainee; or
+- Registered as a Training Stage Two, Training Stage Three, or Training Stage Four FACEM Training Program trainee; or

 How to apply

-Complete the enrolment application form for PEM Training with ACEM for FACEM Trainees from 2022.
+Complete the enrolment application form for PEM Training with ACEM.

 Fees